dart-lang/site-www/src/_guides/language/analysis-options.md

 and `my_other_other_package`, and file #2 to analyze the code in `my_package`.

-## Specifying strong mode

-The Dart 1.x language spec supports dynamic typing, allowing you to write code that has no type annotations at all.
-Strong mode applies more restrictive rules to the type system and, as a result, finds more errors during static analysis and at runtime.
-Another benefit of strong mode is faster compilation.
-Some tools, such as dartdevc, require strong mode compliance.

-{% include optional-types-2.0.html %}

-{% comment %}
-update-for-dart-2
-{% endcomment %}

-The simplest way to enable strong mode is to specify `strong-mode: true` in the analysis-options file:
+## Finding implicit casts

+To find places in your code that could use explicit types, use the `implicit-casts` and `implicit-dynamic` flags:

 {% prettify yaml %}
 analyzer:
-  strong-mode: true
+  strong-mode:
+    implicit-casts: false
+    implicit-dynamic: false
 {% endprettify %}

-Strong mode is disabled by default.
-Instead of specifying `true` you can use the following flags to look for specific types of implicit casting, on top of the standard strong mode checks.
-The presence of either flag, regardless of value, enables strong mode.
+{% comment %}
+PENDING: Will these flags still appear under strong-mode in Dart 2.0?
+We should mention related command-line flags (--no-implicit-casts? --no-implicit-dynamic?)
+We could give more help about when to use these flags.
+{% endcomment %}

+You can use the flags together or separately.
+Both default to `true`.

 `implicit-casts: <bool>`
 : A value of `false` ensures that the type inference engine never